ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## Changing Protocol Properties

-Appendix A.1 of {{I-D.ietf-taps-minset}} explains, using primitives that are described in {{!RFC8303}} and {{!RFC8304}}, how to implement changing the following protocol properties of an established connection with the TCP and UDP.
+Appendix A.1 of {{I-D.ietf-taps-minset}} explains, using primitives that are described in {{!RFC8303}} and {{!RFC8304}}, how to implement changing the following protocol properties of an established connection with TCP and UDP.
 Below, we amend this description for other protocols (if applicable):

 - Relative niceness: for SCTP, this can be done using the primitive CONFIGURE_STREAM_SCHEDULER.SCTP described in section 4 of {{!RFC8303}}.
 - Timeout for aborting Connection: for SCTP, this can be done using the primitive CHANGE_TIMEOUT.SCTP described in section 4 of {{!RFC8303}}.